How to uplift non-maximal gauged supergravities: Construction of an uplift

 Since solving explicitly the section condition $Y^{MN}{}_{PQ} \mathcal{E}_M{}^m \mathcal{E}_N{}^n = 0$ might be computationally expensive, we have to consider the simplest possible ansatz for $\mathcal{E}_0$.
 Obviously

-However, for the non $G_S$ singlet of $\mathcal{E}_0$, we can simplify the ansatz by trying inequivalent embeddings of $H\rightarrow H_{GL} \subset H_D \times G_S$ and only solving the section constraints for the $H_{GL}$-invariant sections.
-Once a solution is found, it specifies the unique possible embedding of $H_{GL} \cong H_\mathcal{E}$ in $H_D \times G_S$ compatible with the existence of a consistent truncation.
+However, for the non $G_S$-singlet of $\mathcal{E}_0$, we can simplify the ansatz by trying inequivalent guesses for the embeddings of $H_{\mathcal{E}}$ in $H_D \times G_S$ and only solving the section constraint for the $H_{\mathcal{E}}$-invariant sections.
+Once a solution is found, it specifies the unique possible embedding of $H_\mathcal{E}$ in $H_D \times G_S$ compatible with the existence of a consistent truncation.
 This also specifies the type of the uplift, in type IIB or M-theory.
-If there is no solution for all the inequivalent embeddings of $H \rightarrow G_D \times G_S$, then there is no uplifts with the given choice of principal stabiliser $H$.
+If there is no solution for any of the inequivalent embeddings of $H \rightarrow G_D \times G_S$, then there are no uplifts with the given choice of principal stabiliser $H$.

 \paragraph{The frame ansatz} The previous computation will specify the set

 From it, one can work out the $H$-invariant elements of $\text{Stab}(\mathcal{E}^H_{\text{comp}})$ (as well as optionally an element $E_0\in \Ed$ sending your favourite solution to the section constraint to an element in $\mathcal{E}_{\text{comp}}^H$).
 Moreover, the choice of principal stabiliser forces us to work on the manifold